Cheetoyumyum/SCUMLauncher/README.md

 # ScumBrowser
-Server browser for scum, meant to autosubscribe to any Workshop items in version 0.1
+Server browser for scum, meant to autosubscribe to any Workshop items in version 1.0 of the game

 Needs to be refined, needs to have a proper filter list. etc.